project-open-data/project-open-data.github.io/faq.md

 1. Click the "Improve this content" button in the top right corner of any page.
 2. Make changes as you would normally.
 3. Click "Submit."
-4. You change should appear, once approved.
+4. Your change should appear, once approved.

 *Note: You will need to [create a free GitHub account](https://github.com/signup/free) if you do not already have one.*